Secure SSH using two-factor authentication on Ubuntu 16.04

 Save the file, and restart the SSH server for the changes to take effect.

 systemctl restart ssh

 If you closely followed this tutorial, two-factor authentication is enabled on your server and every time you try to login to your Ubuntu VPS via SSH you will have to enter your user’s password and the verification code generated by Google Authentication application on your mobile device.

-Of course, you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to help you to enable two-factor authentication on your server.
+Of course, you don’t have to secure SSH using two-factor authentication on Ubuntu 16.04, if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to secure SSH using two-factor authentication on Ubuntu 16.04.
 They are available 24×7 and will take care of your request immediately.

 PS.
-If you liked this post please share it with your friends on the social networks using the buttons below or leave a reply in the comments section.
+If you liked this post on how to secure SSH using two-factor authentication on Ubuntu 16.04, please share it with your friends on the social networks using the buttons below or leave a reply in the comments section.
 Thanks.